garyeh/Clickstarter/docs/frontend.md

 ## Styling & Seed Data

 Site layout and styling is written in SCSS and located in the `/app/assets/stylesheets` directory.
-Flex boxes were a major help in the design process.
-Video playlists are embedded from youtube, all images used are from either unsplash.com, pexels.com, another CC0 designated source, or copyright Katarina Rossi.
-Waterlogue, Prisma, and Photoshop were used to emulate artwork.
-Major fonts used include Lato, Open Sans, and Bromello for the logo and decorative touches.
+All images used are from either unsplash.com or directly from the website owner's assets with permission.
+Major fonts used include Open Sans and Roboto.

+Seed data is sourced from other projects with the creator's permission.